aljazceru/lnbits-legend/README.md

 Checkout the LNbits [YouTube](https://www.youtube.com/playlist?list=PLPj3KCksGbSYG0ciIQUWJru1dWstPHshe) video series.

-LNbits is inspired by all the great work of [opennode.com](https://www.opennode.com/), and in particular [lnpay.co](https://lnpay.co/).
-Both work as funding sources for LNbits.
+LNbits is inspired by all the great work of [opennode.com](https://www.opennode.com/), and in particular now defunct lnpay.co.
+Opennode also works as funding source for LNbits.

 ## Running LNbits